martbetz/martbetz.github.io/faq.md

 ### What are your chosen pronouns? ###

-Call me whatever you want.
+Call me whatever you like.

 ### What... is your favorite colour? ###